arrowtype/drawbot-vscode/README.md

-# Using Drawbot in an external editor

-# Using DrawBot in VS Code
+# Using DrawBot in VS Code (or any external code editor)

 This post is made to accompany a talk at the 2020 Typographics TypeLab, but aims to be useful as a standalone resource.